 Admissions

-Lancashire County Council are our Admissions Authority and deal with all admissions.
+Lancashire County Council is our Admissions Authority and deal with all admissions.
 Our over subscribed criteria is:

 1.)
 Looked after children or a child who was previously looked after, but immediately after being looked after became subject to an adoption, child arrangement order, or special guardianship order or those children who appear to the school to have been in state care outside of England and ceased to be in state care as a result of being adopted, then

 2.)
-Children for whom the Local Authority accepts that there are exceptional medical social or welfare reasons which are directly relevant to the school concerned below, then
+Children for whom the Local Authority accepts that there are exceptional medical social or welfare reasons which are directly relevant to the school concerned (see note (i) below), then

 3.)
 Children eligible for Services Premium, then

 4.)
-Children with older brothers and sisters attending the school when the younger child will start, then
+Children with older brothers and sisters attending the school when the younger child will start, (see note (ii) below), then

 5.)
 Remaining places are allocated according to where a child lives.
-Those living nearest to the preferred school by a straight line (radial) measure will have priority, below.
+Those living nearest to the preferred school by a straight line (radial) measure will have priority.

 How we allocate the children in a double form entry school